Morton Kondracke: Professional career

-In October 1998, Kondracke began co-hosting his own television series, The Beltway Boys, with Fred Barnes, on the Fox News Channel.
+In October 1998, Kondracke began co-hosting his own television series, The Beltway Boys, with Fred Barnes, for the Fox News Channel.
 He was also a regular nightly contributor to Special Report with Brit Hume on the same network.
 In 2010, he became the main interviewer for the Jack Kemp Foundation's Oral History Project, performing more than 100 interviews with teammates, colleagues, staff members and family of the late Representative, presidential and vice-presidential candidate and Secretary of Housing and Urban Development.
-Kondracke held the Jack Kemp Chair in Political Economy in the John W. Kluge Center at the Library of Congress from September 2011 to June 2012, where he researched and wrote about "the late Jack Kemp's congressional career, his leadership role during the Reagan Era, his presidential campaign and his influence on the Republican Party and the nation".
+Kondracke was the Jack Kemp Professor of Political Economy in the John W. Kluge Center at the Library of Congress from September 2011 to June 2012, where he researched and wrote about "the late Jack Kemp's congressional career, his leadership role during the Reagan Era, his presidential campaign and his influence on the Republican Party and the nation".

-In the 1996 science fiction film Independence Day, Kondracke appears at the beginning of the movie on The McLaughlin Group, speaking about the ineffectual leadership of President Thomas J. Whitmore (Bill Pullman) and saying, "Leadership as a pilot in the Gulf War has no relationship to political leadership.
+In the 1996 science fiction movie Independence Day, Kondracke appears at the beginning of the movie as part of The McLaughlin Group, speaking about the ineffectual policies of President Thomas J. Whitmore (Bill Pullman) and saying, "Leadership as a pilot in the Gulf War has no relationship to political leadership.
 It's a different animal."
 Kondracke also appeared in the 1993 film Dave.
-Kondrake was supportive of the NATO bombing of Yugoslavia and referred to the Serbs as "bastards" on national television.
+Kondracke was supportive of the NATO bombing of Yugoslavia and referred to the Serbs as "bastards" on national television.

 For his correct prediction of the Democratic takeover of Congress he won The Washington Post's Crystal Ball Tournament of Champions Award in 2006.

 Kondracke appeared on C-SPAN in July 2017, calling for a revival of the "political center" in America.